Kogoro Mouri from Detective Conan. This mostly stems from the fact that Conan lets him take credit.

 Ishizawa in Bakuman。 constantly criticizes manga professionals and thinks that he's a great manga artist, when in fact, he can only draw cutesy sketches of girls.
 When One Hundred Millionth fails to get a prize from the four chosen for finalists for the Tezuka award, Ishizawa claims that he's better than Mashiro and that Mashiro is dragging Takagi down, despite never having tried anything as ambitious as what Mashiro did, prompting Takagi to punch him.
 He later gets a series in Chara Kira Magazine, but it's clear that he's nowhere near the main characters' skill.

-Thomas Bester of the Ace Attorney Investigations manga claims to be a great detective, but he is a Clueless Detective comparable to Gumshoe, and he has only worked on infidelity cases and found lost pets before being hired to protect Randolph Miller's prized painting, "Offiicers" from a group of Gentleman Thievesbecause he doesn't know enough about art to recognize the painting as a counterfeit.
+Thomas Bester of the Ace Attorney Investigations: Miles Edgeworth manga claims to be a great detective, but he is a Clueless Detective comparable to Gumshoe, and he has only worked on infidelity cases and found lost pets before being hired to protect Randolph Miller's prized painting, "Officers" from a group of Gentleman Thievesbecause he doesn't know enough about art to recognize the painting as a counterfeit.